-CAUTION: Resetting any of the following parameter values could adversely affect the performance of your laboratory freezer.
-Be sure to understand your product requirements prior to making any adjustments to the service parameter values.
+Resetting any of the following parameter values could adversely affect the performance of your unit.
+Be sure to understand your product requirements before making any adjustment to the service parameter values.
+These settings very rarely need to be changed from normal operation.
+Call technical support if you have any questions prior to making any adjustments to service parameter values.